yamafaktory/grunt-locales/README.md

 If enabled, removes obsolete locale strings from the JSON files.
 This excludes strings parsed from the HTML templates and the default messages.

-#### options.defaultMessagesFile
+#### options.defaultMessagesSource
-Type: `String`
+Type: `String|Array`
 Default value: `undefined`

-The location of the JSON file with default locale strings not found in the HTML templates.
+The source filepath(s) to the JSON file(s) with default locale strings not found in the HTML templates.
+Supports filename expansion via [globbing patterns](http://gruntjs.com/configuring-tasks#globbing-patterns).

 #### options.messageFormatFile
 Type: `String`